Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Introduction

-This paper takes a new approach to forecasting noncausal processes.
-Rather than relying on computationally intensive simulation-based methods or closed-form approximations with restrictive assumptions, we exploit recent advances in statistical learning to accurately estimate the full conditional predictive density of univariate general mixed causal-noncausal autoregressive moving average (MARMA) processes.
+This paper takes a new approach to forecasting noncausal processes, \textit{i.e.}, locally explosive dynamics.
+We develop a specifically-designed neural network architecture to accurately estimate the full conditional predictive density of univariate general mixed causal-noncausal autoregressive moving average (MARMA) processes.
 More precisely, we introduce a newly tailored Mixture Density Network (MDN) based on skewed t-distributions as mixture components, which naturally captures both the multimodality and heavy-tailed asymmetric nature of predictive densities during explosive episodes.
-Note that, in contrast, traditional Mixture Density Networks \citep[à la][]{bishopMixtureDensityNetworks1994} involve exponentially decaying tails of Gaussian mixtures.
-They hence struggle to adequately capture the heavy-tailed behavior prevalent in financial series, and lead to systematic underestimation of extreme event probabilities.
-At the same time, traditional MDNs do not account for the natural imbalance between normal market conditions and extreme events that characterize financial time series and have deep implications for risk assessment.
-For these reasons, their use in finance has been very limited.
-To address this challenge, we develop an adaptive weighting scheme that gives more weight to tail observations during training, and hence enables accurate density estimation in the extreme regions most relevant for financial application.
-Another significant advantage of our approach is that, once trained, the MDN produces near-instantaneous density forecasts for all forecasting horizons under analysis.
-In contrast, existing simulation-based approaches are much more time-consuming.

-Through extensive Monte Carlo simulations and an empirical application on the natural gas price, we show that the proposed MDN-based framework delivers superior forecasting performance relative to existing approaches: i. the traditional Nadaraya-Watson kernel density estimator \citep{rosenblatt1969conditional}, ii. the simulation-based approach of \cite{lanneOptimalForecastingNoncausal2012}, iii. the closed-form (and SIR-based) approach of \cite{gourierouxNonlinearForeBack2025} and iv. the nonparametric conditional density estimation approach of \cite{ dalmassoConditionalDensityEstimation2020}.
-Furthermore, our density forecasts are shown to provide a very good approximation to the true conditional predictive moments, especially in the tails of the distribution.

-Our contribution to the literature is threefold.
-We propose a novel neural network approach with tailored weighting and sampling schemes designed to capture the locally explosive dynamics of noncausal time series.
-This paper is actually the first to propose a learning method for the conditional predictive density of MARMA processes, as existing approaches only address mixed causal-noncausal AR processes.
-Second, we show that the MDN-based method exhibits superior forecasting performance relatively to standard methods available in the literature while requiring substantially less computational time.
-We also find that it approximates the true predictive density more reliably than the other approaches.
-Third, as a byproduct, we extend \cite{lanneOptimalForecastingNoncausal2012}'s forecasting procedure to $\alpha$-stable laws (see the Online Appendix).
+This contrasts with traditional MDNs \citep[à la][]{bishopMixtureDensityNetworks1994}, whose underlying Gaussian assumption cannot accommodate such features.
+Furthermore, since tail observations are inherently rare, we develop an adaptive weighting scheme that emphasizes extreme regions during training, enabling accurate density estimation in the parts of the distribution most relevant for financial applications.